Jeremy Jacobs: Boston Bruins

 Jacobs was later accused of being responsible for the 2012–13 lockout.
 Described as "villainous" and a "bully", he was reportedly hated by the players.
 On the first day of the 2012–13 NHL season after the lockout ended, Jacobs blamed the Players' Association for the season's delay, saying of the union, "There was no expression of a desire to make a deal."

 Jacobs responded to reports that he was a "hard-liner" in the 2012-13 NHL lockout by saying he put the good of the league ahead of his own interest in keeping the players on the ice.

 "I'm coming off winning a Stanley Cup (in 2011).
 I've got a sold-out building.
 I have a financially sound business.
 No Debt.
 Ownership for 37 years," he said.
 "I'm the last guy that wants to shut this down – absolutely the last one out there."

-Despite relinquishing the role of CEO to his son Charlie, he remains very active in the team and still holds the title of NHL Chairman of the Board of Governors.
+Despite relinquishing the role of CEO to his son Charlie, he remains very active in the team and held the title of NHL Chairman of the Board of Governors until stepping down in 2026.

 Forbes estimated his net worth to be US$2.8 billion in November 2021.